cylead/daily-writing/linear algebra/Trefethen notes.md

 How to prove row rank and column rank are the same?
 SVD, both equal to the rank of $\Sigma$.

-The multiplication of a unitary matrix preserves the inner product and the 2-norm and Frobenius norm.
+The multiplication of a unitary matrix preserves the inner product, so it preserves the 2-norm.
+In the case of real matrix, it could be understood as rotation ($det Q = 1$)/reflection operation ($det Q = -1$).

+For the matrix norm, it also preserves the 2-norm and Frobenius norm.
+For the 2-norm, it is because rotation does not impact how the matrix will stretch the vector.
+For the Frobenius norm, it can be proved by just summing up $\|QA_i\|$, which is the preserved vector 2-norm.
 $$\|QA\|_2 = \|A\|_2, \|QA\|_F = \|A\|_F$$
 (Theorem 3.1)
-In the real case, it is a rotation ($det Q = 1$) or reflection ($det Q = -1$).

 ### Norms

 "The Sergei plaza in Stockholm, Sweden has the shape of the unit ball in the 4-norm."

 Notation difference: subscripts with parenthesis are matrix dimension notation, otherwise it is the norm notation.